huggingface/transformers/examples/research_projects/xls_r/README.md

 ## Talks

-TODO(Patrick)
-We are very excited to be hosting 2 days of talks from:
+We are very excited to be hosting 2 days of talks from Kensho-Technologies, Mozilla's Common Voice, Kensho-Technologies, Hugging Face.

 ### Thursday, January 20th